We gather words of wisdom from successful startup founders who recommend avoiding things that do not value-add to the experience of running a startup.

 Or they do, but the majority of users have trouble recognizing it.

-One common thing that most of the successful entrepreneurs advice to do, is to gather feedback – as soon as possible, probably before you start the actual development of the product.
+One common thing that most of the successful startup founders advise to do, is to gather feedback – as soon as possible, probably before you start the actual development of the product.

 Reaching early adopters at the very beginning.